teisdbr/winlibrs-docs-test/librs-spec.md

 ## Incident Date/Hour (3)
 ___

 **Description:** Date and Time when the incident occurred or started, or at the beginning of the time period in which it occurred, or date of report if unknown.
-If an incident occurred before the agency’s “Base Date” but was NOT reported to LIBRS until after the “Base Date” has been implemented, THIS INCIDENT WILL BE REJECTED.
-These type of incidents (that is, NOT reported until after your Agency’s “Base Date” was implemented) may require your agency to submit an adjusted UCR Summary form to capture these offenses.
+If an incident occurred before the agency’s Base Date (The Date in which the Agency began reporting LIBRS) it should not be reported to LIBRS; it will be rejected if it is.
+These type of incidents (Incidents occurring before the Agency's Base Date) may require your agency to submit an adjusted UCR Summary form to capture these offenses.

-**Data Characteristics:** 11 Character Alpha
+**Data Characteristics:** 11 Character Alpha.
+If Unknown, Enter the Reporting Date (MMDDYYYY) followed by an 'R' to indicate the date is not the actual Incident Date, but rather the Reporting Date.
+Leave the Time blank in this case (Not 0's, but Blank Spaces)

 **Format:** MMDDYYYYXHH, Where 'X' is either: